kit-data-manager/fairdo-cookbook/src/pids/update.md

 # Update/maintain a PID

-This is very similar to "[Create a PID](./create.md)".
+Updating means to resolve the record, change it, and then send it back for an update.
+Therefore this recipe is very similar to "[Create a PID](./create.md)".

 ---

 ## Ingredients

 - Access to a [PID Information Types Service](../appendix/appendix_pit.md) or a Testbed instance.
-- The information you want to put into the record (new data and replacing data is both possible)
+- The information you want to put into the record (new data and replacing data is both possible).

 ---